10 Steps to Successfully Promote your Tourism Event on Social Media

 Most suited for events that are:

-- Smaller, such as a cellar door event or an in-house event at your attraction
+- Stand alone events, such as cellar door event or an in-house event at your attraction

 - Adhoc in their timing.
 It isn’t ongoing and could just be a once off event